bishalkumargupta/vsdiith_hacthron/README.md

-# Design and Simulation of a Gilbert Cell based Mixer on CMOS 28nm Technology
+# Design of CMOS based cascaded Phase Frequency Detector with Charge Pump and LPF.

 ## Table of Contents